How to Open a Thai Bank Account as a Foreigner

 How to Open a Thai Bank Account

-A greater number of foreigners live in Thailand than anywhere else in Southeast Asia.
 Naturally then, there’s a strong demand for opening bank accounts here.
 Yet the rules have always been unclear.

 I successfully opened dozens of Thai bank accounts over the past decade.
-The exact circumstances were always a bit different, although I’ve received an account in Thailand while holding everything from a tourist visa, to a student visa, to an investment visa.
+The exact circumstances were always a bit different, although I’ve gotten an account in Thailand while holding everything from a tourist visa, to a student visa, to an investment visa.

 Because of this, I do feel qualified to write a guide about opening a Thai bank account from the perspective of a foreigner.

-The process doesn’t work the same as it did in 2008 – certainly if you’re opening a Thai bank account on a tourist visa.
-Getting an account on a 30-day visa is still possible, but not anywhere near as simple as before.
+The process doesn’t work the same as it did in year’s past – certainly if you’re opening a Thai bank account on a tourist visa.

 You might find other guides online that specifically say “[Bank Name] will let foreigners open an account!”.
 We’re not doing that here for several reasons though.